frbird/tappecue-prometheus/README.md

 * check_probe_delay - This is how often the script queries for temperature probe data. (seconds)
 * no_session_delay - This sets how long to wait before checking for an active session if one was not already found. (seconds)

-This is built to use a single TCP session when an active session is found so there shouldn't be too much load when checking for probe data oftern.
+This is built to use a single TCP session when an active session is found so there shouldn't be too much load when checking for probe data often.

 You could simply run the file "tappecue-monitor.py" on your local machine but the better way is to run it as a docker container.
 I don't have this on a public repo yet so you'll have to build the container yourself until then.